Exclusive – Cruella director says Disney prequel is "like Joker, The Devil Wears Prada and Ocean's 11 all tied up together"

-Disney is continuing its recent spate of live-action reimaginings with the imminent release of 101 Dalmatians prequel Cruella, which debuts this Friday, 28th May.
+Disney has continued its recent spate of live-action reimaginings with the release of 101 Dalmatians prequel Cruella, which is now available to own on Blu-ray and DVD.

 The film tells the origin story of the titular puppy killer against the colourful backdrop of 1970s London, and director Craig Gillespie (I, Tonya) says he's drawn on rather a disparate range of influences to bring his film to life.